-Architectural and Engineering Design, Inspection, and Consultation +\$1,118,000 / +0 FTE

-These funds will provide project technical guidance, building code review and consultation, and third party inspections of MT and FBB projects.
+Architectural and Engineering Design, Inspection, and Consultation +\$1,118,000, +0 FTE These funds will provide project technical guidance and building code review and consultation.
+Also provides for third party inspections of MT and FBB projects.
 The consultation is necessary to progress on construction and repair projects.
 This is knowledge area that requires a level of experience and certifications that cannot be replicated in-house.